StatPhysBio/EscapeSimulator/README.md

 # EscapeSimulator

 EscapeSimulator is a pop-gen simulator for Julia.
-This is a derivative of the Tomoko.jl package but with significant differences:
+This is a derivative of the Tomoko.jl package but with differences:
 	1. Genotypes are represented as unsigned integers (`UInt64`) instead of `BitVectors` which have unlimited length.
 This means that genotypes have a maximum length of 64, thus the maximal number of escape sites in the simulation is 64.
 The benefit is that UInt64 is a static memory object which leads to significant speed-ups.
 	2. The mutation model is much more flexible in that mutations can occur at different forward and backward rates µ ≠ µ_dagger, and they can differ based on the site of interest.
-	3. Other functions related to the data analysis of the paper are also included
+	3. Other functions related to the data analysis and discrepancy are also included

 # Basic Operations